-ELLs are required to meet student performance standards for the appropriate grade level.
+ELLs, including ELLs with disabilities following standard curriculum, are required to meet student performance standards for the appropriate grade level.
 However, ELLs who have been in an approved program for less than one complete school year are exempt from having to demonstrate the standards in English for accountability purposes.
 The statutory requirement is to measure the student's ability toward attainment of the standards, regardless of whether that ability is demonstrated in English or the student's home language.